Jessye Norman: Later life (1990–2019)

-From the early 1990s, Norman lived in Croton-on-Hudson, New York, in a secluded estate known as "The White Gates", which was previously owned by television personality Allen Funt.
+From the early 1990s, Norman lived in Croton-on-Hudson, New York, in a secluded estate known as "White Gates", which was previously owned by television personality Allen Funt.
 She performed at Tchaikovsky's 150th Birthday Gala in Leningrad and appeared at the Lyric Opera of Chicago in the title role of Gluck's Alceste in 1990.
 She sang American spirituals with soprano Kathleen Battle at Carnegie Hall that year.
 The following year, she performed in a concert recorded live with Lawrence Foster and the Lyon Opera Orchestra at Notre-Dame de Paris.
 Norman sang Jocasta in Stravinsky's Oedipus rex at the opening operatic production at the new Saito Kinen Festival in the Japanese Alps near Matsumoto in 1992.
 The following year, she sang the title role in the Metropolitan Opera's production of Ariadne auf Naxos.
 In 1994, Norman sang at the funeral of former first lady Jacqueline Kennedy Onassis.
 She was again the featured soloist with the New York Philharmonic, then conducted by Kurt Masur, in a gala concert telecast for the opening of the orchestra's 153rd season in 1995.
 She gave a highly lauded performance as the title character of Janáček's The Makropulos Affair when it was first performed at the Met in 1996.

 Norman performed at the 1996 Summer Olympics opening ceremony in Atlanta, singing "Faster, Higher, Stronger".
+In December of the same year, she put on a benefit concert to fight AIDS with Maya Angelou, Whoopi Goldberg, Elton John, and Toni Morrison.
 In January 1997, she performed at the second inauguration of U.S. President Bill Clinton, singing, "Oh freedom!".
 In 1998, she performed a recital at Carnegie Hall incorporating sacred music by Duke Ellington, scored for jazz combo, string quartet and piano.
 She sang Mahler's Das Lied von der Erde, with the Boston Symphony Orchestra conducted by Seiji Ozawa.
 A Christmas television program was filmed in her home town.
 A spring recital tour in 1999 included performances in Tel Aviv.
 In the following season, she appeared at the Salzburg Festival.